 - The main risk is of causing an air leak (pneumothorax) into the space around the lung.
 A small air leak is common and usually does not cause any problems and gets better on its own.
 Large air leaks are much less common.
-If this happens then the air will need to be drained through a tube inserted through the skin and you will need to stay in hospital overnight. - Some patients cough up a small quantity of blood.
-This is nothing to be alarmed about and will not prevent you from going home. - Other rare complications of lung biopsy include severe bleeding/haemorrhage or infection which may require admission into hospital. - You may notice a small amount of bruising around the wound site due to bleeding into the skin. - If the sample taken does not provide a diagnosis the procedure may need to be repeated at a later date.
+If this happens then the air will need to be drained through a tube inserted through the skin and you may need to stay in hospital overnight - Some patients cough up blood.
+This most often settles down by itself without us needing to do anything. - Extremely rarely a lung biopsy may cause severe bleeding or life-threatening haemorrhage which may require admission into hospital. - You may notice a small amount of bruising around the wound site due to bleeding into the skin - If the sample taken does not provide a diagnosis the procedure may need to be repeated at a later date.